laubair/zimslabim/README.md

 Zimbra to Sql Ldap Address Book Importer

 __zimslabimp__ is PHP script to download one or more address books from your [zimbra collaboration server](http://www.zimbra.com) and automatically import them into a SQL database and/or a LDAP Directory.
+The idea is to reuse your zimbra addresses for other purpose like PBX using LDAP, Wordprocessors using SQL/ODBC ...

 Features
 --------
 ### General
-* Import to SQL and LDAP keeps address boom information
+* Imports multiple address books to SQL and/or LDAP keeps address boom information
-* Uses zimbra REST Url to get an XML export file of the zimbra address books
+* Uses zimbra REST Url to get autmatically XML export file of the zimbra address books
 * Fully configurable using config.ini file
 * Commandline args for maintianance like listing exiting address books and deleting specific address books
 * Updates exsting addresses accoring address entry revision